GregerTomas/English/topics/parts-of-speech/verbs/auxiliary-and-modal-verbs/modal-verbs.md

 | musn't     | 🔴 not have to ➡ 🟢 be not allowed to |

 So the replacement **have to** is equivalent to *muset/nemuset* in Czech.

+While **mustn't** always commands an obligation (the obligation comes from the speaker), **be not allowed to** only announces it (the obligation comes from circumstances, rules, or other speakers).

+> You mustn't cheat. 💡*Já ti to zakazuji.* 🆚 You are not allowed to cheat. 💡*Je to tak dáno, je to ve školním řádu.
+Není to můj zákaz.* <br/>

 ### Needn't